junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 Penicillin V (phenoxymethyl penicillin)

-Often comes in: 250 mg (400,000 U) tablets and also: suspensions or powders for suspension, 125 or 250 mg per teaspoon
+_Often comes in:_ 250 mg (400,000 U) tablets

+- suspensions or powders for suspension, 125 or 250 mg per teaspoon

 Penicillin by mouth (rather than injections) should be used for mild and moderately severe infections, including: